 I first encountered her work at the AWP conference in Seattle last year, when she read for The Sun.
 I sat mesmerized, wanting to go someone to sit alone and write.
 So, I share this poem in the spirit of wanting to inspire you to write with me.

 After much thought (and partly because it is so late in the day), I’ve decided to share just this one, very short poem.
 I hope it teases you just enough that you will look into her work.
-If you go to her website, you’ll find a link to Garrison Keillor reading her poem, “Fictional Characters,” which is one of the poems she shared when I first her read at AWP.
+If you go to her website, you’ll find a link to Garrison Keillor reading her poem, “Fictional Characters,” which is one of the poems she shared at AWP.

 The woman standing in the Whole Foods aisle